Why Does Signal Chain Order Matter?

 - Output block

-The key insight on Helix is that everything before the Amp block is "in front of the amp" and everything after is "in the effects loop."
-This is handled automatically — you don't need to set up a physical effects loop.
+The key insight on Helix: everything before the Amp block is "in front of the amp" and everything after is "in the effects loop."
+Handled automatically.
+You do not need to set up a physical effects loop.

 You can also use parallel paths to run effects in parallel rather than series.
 A common trick is splitting your signal, running a delay on one path and keeping the other dry, then merging them back together.
-This preserves your dry attack while adding ambient repeats.
+Preserves your dry attack while adding ambient repeats.

 Quad Cortex

 The Quad Cortex uses a grid-based routing system with four rows.
-The same principles apply, but you have even more routing flexibility:
+Same principles apply, but you have even more routing flexibility:

 - Row 1: Input effects (wah, compressor, drives)